Peter Wilhelm Lund: Return to Brazil and turn to paleontology

-In 1832 Lund returned to Brazil never to return to Europe.
+In 1832 Lund returned to Brazil, never to return to Europe.
 He spent the first two years collecting mainly botanical specimens in the provinces of Rio de Janeiro and São Paulo.
-Charles Darwin also passed through Rio in 1832 but it is unknown whether the two naturalists met.
+Charles Darwin also passed through Rio in 1832, but it is unknown whether the two naturalists met.

-Then in 1835, Lund traveling inland through the province of Minas Gerais, and in Lagoa, an area characterised by a peculiar Karst geology, discovered several caves full of fossilized bones from extinct Ice Age megafauna species.
+In 1835, Lund was traveling inland through the province of Minas Gerais, and in Lagoa, an area characterised by a peculiar Karst geology, discovered several caves full of fossilized bones from extinct Ice Age megafauna species.
 He eventually settled in the small town of Lagoa Santa, and dedicated the next eight years to excavating, collecting, classifying and studying more than 20,000 bones of extinct species, including mastodons and ground sloths.
 With him was the Norwegian painter Peter Andreas Brandt who assisted him throughout his work as an illustrator.
 He was also assisted by the Danish botanist Eugen Warming from 1839 to 1859.